jbeuckm/Splasher/README.md

 ## Usage

-First, describe your splash page in HTML.
+First, describe your splash page design and layout in HTML.
+Use media queries to arrange for the sizes you need.
 Then, just pass the path to splasher.js like this:

 ```
 ./splasher.js example.html